mattyhryan/mattyhryan.github.io/_pages/about.md

 After graduating from high school, I was fortunate to have the opportunity to leave my small town and headed off to study at the University of Connecticut.
 Upon arrival, I realized I had accidentally moved to an even smaller, more rural town - complete with cows and sheep to boot!

-Since then, I've spent time learning Portuguese while living in Brazil, learning Spanish while living in Argentina, and learning not to block the telly in the pub when the football/rugby match is on while living in the UK (in addition to completing two postgraduate programs and starting a third).
+Since then, I've spent time learning Portuguese while living in Brazil, learning Spanish while living in Argentina, and learning not to block the telly in the pub when the football is on while living in the UK (in addition to completing two postgraduate programs and starting a third).

-In my free time, you'll probably find me watching a film, cooking something new, listening to a podcast, or lurking on twitter - sometimes, all at once.
+In my free time, you'll probably find me at the cinema, sipping espresso, or running through the streets of London.